-I expect all students to come prepared and actively participate in ALL scheduled meeting times.
+I expect all students to come prepared and actively participate in ALL scheduled class meetings, including both lectures and activities.
 Preparation for the lecture involves reading the assigned material before coming to class.
+Advanced Environmental Restoration, EnvS 191, Spring 2021

 This will help you understand and remember the material that I go through in class, allow you to ask any questions over topics you are not clear on, be able to effectively participate in class activities, and do well on assignments and in discussion.
 It is extremely important for you to be prompt.
 I will cover announcements and other important information at the beginning of class.
 You are responsible for all announcements, information, and material that you miss.
 If a student is sick or knows they will be late to class or needs to leave early, email the instructor prior to class as a courtesy.
 It is the responsibility of the student to check with classmates about material covered during class.

 Participation is an important element to learning.
-Questions and comments about the lecture are welcome and encouraged during the presentation.
+Questions and comments about the lectures are welcome and encouraged during class meetings.
 Please use office hours for questions about grades or personal concerns.
-Please use only your SJSU issued email address or Canvas to contact the instructor via email.
+Please use only your SJSU issued email address or Canvas to contact the instructor.